simphotonics/stride/README.md

 The package [stride][stride] provides **stride iterators** and extension methods that make it possible to iterate data structures of type `List` and `Iterable` using a custom start point and step size.
+For negative step sizes a reverse iterator is used.

+## Multi-Dimensional Arrays Represented as a List

 In the context of numerical computation it is often useful to store data in multi-dimensional arrays.
 In Dart, a multi-dimensional array may be